EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 Fig. 2 - The EGI Workload Manager service Web portal

-If you are a new user, you can see the welcome page where you can find links to user documentations.
-VO options: you can switch to different VOs that you have membership.
-Log In options: the service supports both X.509, Certificate and Check-in log-in.
-View options: allow to choose either desktop or tabs layout.
+* If you are a new user, you can see the welcome page where you can find links to user documentations.
+* *VO options*: you can switch to different VOs that you have membership.
+* *Log In options*: the service supports both X.509, Certificate and Check-in log-in.
+* *View options*: allow to choose either desktop or tabs layout.
-Menu: a list of tools that enable the selected VO.
+* *Menu*: a list of tools that enable the selected VO.

 #### Upload Proxy